cs50/ap-2020/curriculum/1/notes/index.md

      <block of statements>
     }
     ```
+    The variable item is assigned the value of each element of aList sequentially, in order, from the first element to the last element.
+The code in block of statements is executed once for each assignment of item.

-[^5]: In the exam reference sheet for the AP CSP exam:
+[^5]: In the exam reference sheet for the AP CSP exam, assume that `a` is an integer greater than or equal to 0 and `b` is an integer greater than 0:
     * `a + b` indicates addition
     * `a - b` indicates subtraction
     * `a * b` indicates multiplication